Bigsby/Xamarin.Forms.OAuth/README.md

 To use this library, only three steps are needed:

+## 0. Register your app with the provider(s)
+The link to each provider's registration page is available in the [wiki](https://github.com/Bigsby/Xamarin.Forms.OAuth/wiki).

 ## 1. Add NuGet Package
 Use Package Manager Console to install the library in your Xamrain.Forms (Portable) project.
 ```bat